Forms - Sponsored Programs

 This form is used during award management to internally clarify the allowability of a specific cost.
 Should an expenditure later be determined to be unallowable by the sponsor, it will be the responsibility of the PI and department.

 E-Prop provides web-based routing and approval for the University community.
 It does not interface with any sponsor submission platforms.
 Required attachments include a budget, budget narrative, and scope of work, all of which may be in draft (close-to-final) form.

 If you have questions using E-Prop, refer to the Help Tab within E-Prop, or contact your departmentally-assigned pre-award point-of-contact for assistance.

-Refer to the Internal Notice Required for Proposal Submission to determine how much time is required by ORSP for processing your proposal.
+Refer to the lead time required for proposal submission to determine how much time is required by OSP for processing your proposal.

 Additional funding?
 Refer to this determination chart to see whether or not an e-prop is required.